 Upon completion of an inspection, routine maintenance works for which the County Council is responsible, are prioritised and developed into a programme of works.
 This is then passed on to our maintenance contractor to carry out according to an agreed schedule (see supporting document below).

 This work includes:

 - surface vegetation clearance, but excludes side and overhanging vegetation, as these are the responsibility of the landowner

 - maintenance of structures, including simple bridges (4m or less in span) and board walks, steps and handrails, but excludes stiles, gates and some fencing, which are the responsibility of the landowner.

-In addition to the routine maintenance programme a variety of other works will still be delivered on an annual basis and these include:
+In addition to the routine maintenance programme, a variety of other works will still be delivered on an annual basis.
+These include:

 - a summer clearance programme that clears surface vegetation on selected paths

-- a capital improvement programme which delivers larger scale surfacing projects and works on our bridges
+- a capital improvement programme that delivers larger scale surfacing projects and works on our bridges

-- the Volunteer Task Programme which addresses issues around the county and is coordinated by our Volunteer Management Team.
+- the Volunteer Task Programme that addresses issues around the county and is coordinated by our Volunteer Management Team.